 Some are under threat of eviction from homes five years after hurricane devastated US states.

-On the 5-point Saffir-Simpson scale used by the US National Hurricane Center, a category four storm carries a warning that “catastrophic damage will occur” with a high risk of structural damage.
+On the 5-point Saffir-Simpson scale used by the centre, a category four storm carries a warning that “catastrophic damage will occur” with a high risk of structural damage.

 Barack Obama, the US president, has signed a declaration of a state of emergency for North Carolina, opening the door to federal assistance for the state.

 But some residents said they hoped to remain.
 Matt Propst, a local business owner, said he was hopeful he would be able to keep his company’s operations up and running, despite the storm.